-Suction cup therapy (also called Cupping therapy) that we currently offer in Brooklyn began as an ancient healing modality in China.
+Suction cup therapy (also called Cupping therapy) began as an ancient healing modality in China.
 Cupping physiotherapy was so effective for treating pain that radiates just below the skin’s surface that it’s been copied and modernized for centuries.

-Suction cup therapy loosens up your energy and affects your soft tissue, providing results that are hard to dismiss.
-Whether you want cupping treatment for pain relief, to help you lose weight or just to relax, your physical therapists at TRI Physical Therapy is fully trained in cupping physical therapy.
+Cupping loosens up your energy and affects your soft tissue, providing results that are hard to dismiss.
+Whether you want cupping treatment for pain relief, to help you lose weight or just to relax, your Brooklyn pain relief doctors at TRI Physical Therapy is fully trained in cupping physical therapy.

 The suction cup therapy technique involves applying inverted physical therapy suction cups to your skin to create a suction to draw toxins out of your body.
 Suction cup treatment has no side effects and is very effective form of treatment we use in our Brooklyn pain management and rehabilitation center.

 Also called myofascial decompression, this ancient Chinese cupping therapy practice, when performed by a trained physical therapist, is typically done to reduce pain, improve blood flow and induce relaxation.